Hanumanth26/mdp-representation/README.md

 # MDP REPRESENTATION

 ## AIM:
+### To represent an optimal decision-making strategy for an umpire in a sports game into a Markov Decision Process (MDP) form

 To create a MDP (Markov Decision Process) for the undertaken problem statement

 ## PROBLEM STATEMENT:

 ### Problem Description
+### An umpire in a sports game needs to make decisions based on the current game state, which includes the game score and the number of fouls.
+The umpire can either provide a score or not and call a foul or not.
+The aim is to determine the optimal decision-making strategy for the umpire to maximize the reward, where positive rewards are given for correct actions that align with the game rules.

 The problem involves detecting road blockages in a city.
 The goal is to identify the optimal path for vehicles to take when a road blockage occurs.
 The environment is modeled as a Markov Decision Process, where states represent road conditions, actions represent possible routes or decisions, and rewards are based on reaching a destination efficiently.